What different colored flowers could mean on Valentine’s Day - NewsBreak

 Not everyone agrees with those definitions, however.
 For instance, many say yellow roses symbolize friendship.

 Other flowers bear other meanings.
-Carnations could represent fascination or a woman’s love.Here’s each state’s favorite Valentine’s Day candy, according to online sales
+Carnations could represent fascination or a woman’s love.Panera giving away diamond rings in ‘bread box’ for Valentine’s Day

 When it comes to tulips, red ones can represent passion or a declaration of love.
 Yellow tulips could represent “sunshine in your smile.”